 3. Is your admissions policy need-blind?

 An applicant's financial status does not affect his or her application.
 Baylor's admissions process examines an applicant's academic history and college entrance exams and determines that to be a large indicator of success in this competitive learning and research environment.
-We do, however, balance that with recommended optional application items including a resume of awards and activities, letters of recommendation, and short answer questions.
+However, we do balance that with recommended optional application items including a resume of awards and activities, letters of recommendation and short answer questions.

 4. Does Baylor offer scholarships to transfer students?

 Baylor University offers scholarships to transfer students based on their college grade point average.
-Also, members of Phi Theta Kappa will be eligible for a scholarship.
+Also, members of Phi Theta Kappa are eligible for a scholarship.
 Visit the Transfer Academic Scholarships page for more information.

 5. I'm not sure whether I will qualify for need-based aid.
 Is it worth my time to fill out the Free Application for Federal Student Aid (FAFSA)?

 Yes.
 We recommend that all prospective students file this form.
 You can't assume that you will or will not qualify for need-based aid based on your family income alone.
 Many factors are involved in calculating need.
 You will need to complete the FAFSA after January 1 - we recommend prior to March 1 - to receive a final award.

 6. When should I apply for need-based aid, and where do I get the forms I need?